CSU College of law DEAN’S LEADERSHIP FELLOWS ROGRAM

 By participating in the program, each Fellow has the unique opportunity to build on their skills and talents to become an effective leader, counselor, and manager in a volatile, uncertain, complex, and ambiguous world.
 The program has a particular emphasis on using law as a vehicle for social, organizational, and business change, and helps prepare students to become leaders in a fast-changing environment.

 Our Dean's Leadership Fellows Program equips students with the knowledge and skills necessary to address important public policy and social challenges and to lead in their communities and beyond.
-Fellows have the special opportunity to interact with prominent national, state, and local leaders to explore issues in leadership and the law through regular small, interactive roundtable discussions at the law school.
+Fellows have the unique opportunity during their 1L year to interact with prominent community leaders to explore issues in leadership and the law and to receive leadership training through special programming planned at the law school.
 We are very mindful that academics come first, so the Dean's Leadership Fellows Program is purposely tailored so it is not a heavy time commitment, but participation, while not for academic credit, is important and expected.

 - Gain insight into the characteristics, strengths, and styles of leadership, and their impact on organizations and other people.

-- Complete self-assessments to determine personal strengths and leadership styles, examining how those styles may effect professional relationships and what other characteristics must be developed to become an effective leader.
+- Understand personal strengths and the effectiveness of various leadership styles, examining how those styles may affect professional relationships and what other characteristics must be developed to become an effective leader.

 - Develop an understanding of the leadership challenges facing lawyers, and articulate a personal theory of leadership and the values lawyers must embody in leadership roles.

-- Identify essential soft skills for lawyers, methods to strengthen those skills, and develop a personal leadership strategic plan to practice those skills in everyday interactions.
+- Identify essential soft skills for lawyers, methods to strengthen those skills, and develop ways to incorporate these skills in everyday interactions.

 - Personal Leadership Strategic Plan